Execution of a C program starts with ‘main’ function. Let us

 Data section – consists of global and static variables.

-After successfully generating the executable file, it can be executed as shown below.
+After successfully generating the executable file, it can be

 ./test